stephengold/BasicGame-on-Gradle/README.md

 # BasicGame-on-Gradle

-jMonkeyEngine's prototypical `BasicGame` as a Gradle project
+jMonkeyEngine's prototypical `BasicGame` as a Gradle/Java project

-If you want to get started using Gradle with jMonkeyEngine's v3.6.1 SDK (or with NetBeans IDE 20) and don't know where to start, use this project as a template.
+If you want to get started using Gradle with jMonkeyEngine's v3.6.1 SDK (or with NetBeans 22 IDE) and don't know where to start, use this project as a template.

 Or you could simply fill out a web form:
 [the JMonkeyEngine Initializer](https://jmonkeyengine.org/start/).